privyclearadvertising/gtm-snippets/README.md

 ## Who This Is For

-You purchased the Privy Clear Local Service Lead Tracking Kit and your form isn't firing in GTM — or you're using a CRM like HubSpot, Gravity Forms, or Contact Form 7 that requires a custom implementation.
+You purchased the Privy Clear Local Service Lead Tracking Kit and either:
+- Your form isn't firing in GTM, or
+- You're using a CRM like HubSpot, ActiveCampaign, or Gravity Forms that requires a custom implementation, or
+- You want to capture GCLID/UTM parameters for offline conversion matching (see kit PDF, page 08), or
+- You want to improve Google Ads match rates with Enhanced Conversions data

-These snippets solve the most common form tracking failures we see in real client accounts.
+These snippets solve the most common tracking failures we see in real client accounts.

 ---